Bug report #15920

 I think Nathan was the original author of the qlr functionality.
 Why didn't you implement the widget creation together with styles ?
 Was there any difficulties or did you run out of time / resources ??

-#2 Updated by Nathan Woodrow over 7 years ago
+#2 Updated by Nathan Woodrow almost 8 years ago

 QLR files were intended to be just styles and label information at this time.
 In QGIS 3.0 I would like to split all this stuff out so you can have the option but at the time I didn't want widget information.

-#3 Updated by Bo Thomsen over 7 years ago
+#3 Updated by Bo Thomsen almost 8 years ago

 I do understand why you don't want to mess around with this request in ver.
 2.18.
 But it would be very nice if it could make it into ver.
 3.0 :-)

-Send me an email regarding funding if it's necessary ()
+Send me an email regarding funding if it's necessary ([email protected])

-#4 Updated by Giovanni Manghi about 7 years ago
+#4 Updated by Giovanni Manghi over 7 years ago

-#5 Updated by Nathan Woodrow about 7 years ago
+#5 Updated by Nathan Woodrow over 7 years ago

 #6 Updated by Giovanni Manghi over 5 years ago